cnicault/tabular-playground-series/May-2022/README.md

 - NN_train_full_cat_as_dummy: second model trained on the full data
 - LightGBM_kold_hyperparam_tuning.Rmd: parameter tuning for LightGBM, not used in the submission.

-The final solution is an average of the two NN models.
+The final solution is an average of the two NN models and was ranked 8 on 1152 competitors (top 1%).

 More detail on the process on my site: